Agurk2/qhack2022/README.md

 ### Which challenges/prizes would you like to submit your project for?

-Young Scientist
+Young Scientist Challenge
 Science Challenge
 Simulation Challenge
 Quantum Entrepreneur Challenge (slideshow still required)
 Quantum Chemistry Challenge
 QAOA Challenge
 Hybrid Algorithms Challenge
+IBM Qiskit Challenge